 National Inventors’ Day is today!
 In 1983 President Ronald Reagan declared February 11 to be National Inventors’ Day, honoring Thomas Edison who was born on this day in 1847.
 The day recognizes all inventors and encourages everyone to try out new ideas.
 Children could list all the inventors they can think of and perhaps rank them in order of importance.
 They could research famous people who were also inventors.
 For example, Abraham Lincoln is the only president who received a patent.
 They could also learn more about creating an invention by reading Kids Inventing!
 A Handbook for Young Inventors by Susan Casey.

 Gramophone, later called the phonograph, was patented by Thomas Edison in 1878.
+He received patent number 200,521.
 Older children could learn more about the history of sound recording at: Gramophone.